No More Heroes: On "Normal People" by Sally Rooney

 It’s something to do with Capitalism, she said.

 Yeah.
-Everything is, that’s the problem, isn’t it?”
+Everything is, that’s the problem, isn’t it?

 For a time they are together, or as together as Connell’s social compartmentalization will allow.
 Then he behaves too callously, inviting one Karen and not Marianne to the “Debs,” and scuttles things.
 But not before they imprint on one another, and, more materially, not before Marianne influences his decision to apply to Trinity, where they will meet again.
-Unfortunately, once it arrives at college, the novel is drawn back towards familiar territory, some of which feels already exhausted by Rooney’s recent, charming debut Conversations with Friends.
+Unfortunately, once it arrives at college, the novel is drawn back towards familiar territory, some of which feels already exhausted by Rooney’s recent, endearing debut Conversations with Friends.

 In Dublin their roles reverse.
 Marianne appears to have many friends and an easy, adult sociality, while, at least initially, Connell is the loner, to be found in the library reading Jane Austen at closing time: “He’s amused at himself, getting wrapped up in the drama of the novel like that.
 It feels intellectually unserious to concern himself with characters marrying one another.
 But there it is: literature moves him.”
 After bumping into Marianne at a party, Connell is drawn again into her orbit, and thereby also made benefactor to the secondhand luxuries and nepotistic conveniences her affluent friends exude.
 Marianne has a boyfriend at first, but he fades away.
 Then she and Connell are kinda-sorta a thing again.
 And then aren’t.
 And then are, sort of, maybe.
 And but then aren’t again.